Rekeem Harper: Burton Albion

 On 29 June 2023, Harper joined League One club Burton Albion on a two-year deal.
 He said that "the manager has seen the strengths in my game and seen the things to work on.
 He has ambitions and as a player I share those visions."
 He made 34 appearances across the 2023–24 season, though never managed to secure a consistent place in the first XI as the Brewers rotated managers from Dino Maamria to Gary Mills and then Martin Paterson.
 He left the Pirelli Stadium by mutual consent on 30 August 2024.
 Bendik Hareide, the Brewers sporting director, explained that the club saw "a bit bigger potential" in Kegs Chauke over Harper.

 Port Vale

 On 1 November 2024, Harper was reunited with his former West Brom manager Darren Moore when he joined League Two club Port Vale on a deal until the end of the 2024–25 season.
 He was sent off on his league debut for the Valiants in a 1–1 draw with local rivals Crewe Alexandra at Vale Park on 25 November.
 He returned to the first XI, though was then sidelined with a muscle strain the following month.
 He was released upon the expiry of his contract at the end of the season after promotion was secured.

 Barrow

 On 16 June 2025, Harper returned to League Two by signing a two-year deal with Barrow.
 He said that his ambitions aligned with that of manager Andy Whing.
+He missed seven weeks due to injury at the start of the 2025–26 season.
+He scored two goals in 35 games, and on 2 May, following a 2–1 defeat to Newport County, Barrow were relegated from League Two.